19th and 20th century Paintings and Sculptures

 The 19th and 20th century Paintings and Sculptures department stood out thanks to the sale of relevant properties, such as the historical nucleus of the Bernasconi Collection, whose works, of significant artistic value, enriched the most recent catalogues, leading the department to a record turnover of over € 2.5 million.
 Many offers came from abroad, showing how the department's proposal has strong international connotations.

-Next auctions
+Next auction

 We are selecting artworks for the next auction